levimaaia/emailler/README.md

  - `ATTACHER.SYSTEM` is used for creating multi-part MIME messages with attached files.
  - `REBUILD.SYSTEM` is a utility for rebuilding mailbox databases, should they become corrupted.
 This can also be used for bulk import of messages.
  - `DATE65.SYSTEM` is a Network Time Protocol (NTP) client which can be used for setting the system time and date if you do not have a real time clock.
+ - `PRINT65.SYSTEM` allows text file to be printed to a network-attached printer that supports the Hewlett Packard Jetdirect protocol.

 The following diagram shows the various executables that form the emai//er suite and how they execute one another.
 Note how `EMAIL.SYSTEM` serves as the hub from which all the other programs may be invoked.